 When our lives were transformed by the arrival of Covid 19 into the world none of us new what to expect.
 You would have to be 103 and have decent mental faculties to remember the last pandemic to create similar damage namely ‘Spanish Flu’.

 I am sure that most of us would agree that lock down has been tough.
-In the UK we are starting our second .
+In the UK we are starting our third .
 Thankfully, the vast majority of the public are keeping to the instructions and the pandemic is starting to lose its speed.
 Some nations are loosening the restrictions and we watch with interest what this does.
 At least we do have social media to enable those we love to keep in contact until the day arrives when society can appear at large again.

 Before my Wife Shan and I became a couple I knew little about the city of Wolverhampton apart from Wolves and the Molineux.
 Now 13 years have passed and I have a strong connection.
 Whereas my home for 30 years, Colwyn Bay, had become a part of my past.
 In the last few weeks that has chained.